 - Do you feel that your behaviour is not normal – even perhaps dangerous to your health?

-You might have COMPULSIVE EATING OR BINGE EATING DISORDER if you
+COMPULSIVE EATING OR BINGE EATING DISORDER is when you

 - Overeat in secret, either all or some of the time